agrison/reliure/README.md

 device.

-It focuses on the everyday workflow around a personal library: importing books, fixing metadata, browsing covers, tracking what is already on the reader, and moving files to KOReader with the right folder structure.
+It focuses on the everyday workflow around a personal library: importing books, fixing metadata, browsing covers, integrating with KOReader by tracking what is already on the reader, and moving files there with the right folder structure.

+I need it for my personal use, and my LLM friend is kind enough to help me build it, but I thought maybe others would be interested.

 ## Downloads